To find the courses required for the majors and degrees offered at NRCC,

 For engineering programs:

 If this is your first college level math course, you should have taken 4 years of high school math, including Algebra I and II, Geometry, Trigonometry, and a course on functions.
-MTH 163 does not satisfy this requirement since Trigonometry is not a topic in MTH 163 and is a requirement for MTH 175.
-MTH 166 does satisfy this requirement
+We offer MTH 166 Preclaculus with Trigonometry which satisfies the prerequisites for MTH 173.
+MTH 163 DOES NOT satisfy this requirement since Trigonometry is not a topic in MTH 163 and is a requirement for MTH 173.

 For non-engineering transfer programs:

-Go to Martin Hall room 109 to sign up.
+Dublin site Godbey Hall room 131 to sign up.
 The hours of operation are

 If you are taking a lecture course, your instructor will help you during office hours.
 Check your course syllabus for the times.